J-Dever/DF-Weed/README.md

 # DF-Weed
 This weed script takes u back in the days of ur fivem career

+obs!
+If u need to change things then it is in the config.lua in shared folder so don't touch the other lua's if u don't know what u are doing!

 Version: 1.0.0

 - planting function with animations